Tender Sweet (Peas/sugar snap/untreated)

 New This Year

-FREEZING: Pods should be frozen 2 to 3 hours after picking for maximum sweetness.
+Freezing: Shell pods within 2 or 3 hours after picking for maximum sweetness.
 Blanch for 30 seconds.
 Cool, drain, pack and quick freeze.